List of 7th Heaven characters: The Kinkirks

 Kevin Kinkirk (George Stults) is first introduced as a police officer in a New York airport, and soon revealed to be Ben's older brother.
 Kevin and Lucy set up a date as soon as they met, and like each other so much they decide to pursue a long-distance relationship.
 Kevin eventually transfers to the Glenoak police force, and moves in with the Camdens.
 Around season seven, he took over Matt's role as the big brother of the Camden family.
 He reveals to Lucy that he was once married before, when he and an ex-girlfriend had a pregnancy scare.
 They got married, but did not have a child so decided to divorce and still remain good friends.
-In the seventh season, Kevin took over Matt's role as the big brother figure of the Camden family.
 Kevin and Lucy eventually get engaged and marry each other, living together in the apartment over the garage and then moving into the house directly behind the Camdens at the end of season nine.
 Kevin has a daughter with Lucy named Savannah.
 While on duty, Kevin is almost shot and later decides to be a stay-at-home dad.
 He convinces Lucy to adopt a Great Dane named Sampson, but Lucy also makes the decision to adopt a tiny Yorkshire terrier named Delilah.
 It is revealed that Kevin and Lucy were expecting twin boys; however, Lucy has a miscarriage over the summer.
 In the series finale, Lucy tells him that she is pregnant again.

-Savannah Kinkirk (Alyssa & Hannah Yadrick) (born in season nine episode "Paper or Plastic?") is Kevin and Lucy's first child.
+Savannah Kinkirk (Alyssa and Hannah Yadrick) (born in season nine episode "Paper or Plastic?") is Kevin and Lucy's oldest child.
 Her name is derived from Savannah, Georgia, the place where Kevin and Lucy went on their honeymoon.
 Savannah was born in an elevator with Matt helping with the delivery.

 Ben Kinkirk (Geoff Stults) is Kevin's younger brother.
 They are two years apart.
 He is introduced as Mary's fellow firefighter trainee in Buffalo (in the season six episode "Relationships").
 Ben becomes interested in Mary while she is pondering Wilson's marriage proposal.
 Ben attends Kevin and Lucy's wedding in the episode, "We Do."
 The last time he appears is in season 11's "Pain in the Neck," where he attempts to flirt with Ms. Margo, the teacher who made a move on Eric.

 Patty-Mary Kinkirk (Natalie Ramsey) is Ben and Kevin's younger sister.
 She first appears in season six's "Letting Go."
 She is introduced as a student in San Francisco.